project8/katydid/Documentation/validation_log.rst

 New Features:
 '''''''''''''

+* Spectrogram Striper
+    * Accepts frequency spectra and groups them into stripes with a given width and stride.
+    * Validation programs: TestSpectrogramStriper, TestSpectrogramStriperSwaps
 * Updates to data accumulator, gain variation processor, gain normalization, and spectrum discriminator
     * Modernized processors that have not been updated in a long time
     * Data accumulator now accumulates variance for frequency-type data